Electric aircraft

 The Velis Electro became one of the first type certified crewed electric aircraft on 10 June 2020.

 An electric aircraft is an aircraft powered by electricity.

-Electric aircraft are seen as a way to reduce the environmental effects of aviation, providing zero emissions and quieter flights.
+Electric aircraft are seen as a way to reduce the environmental effects of aviation, providing near zero emissions and quieter flights.

 Electricity may be supplied by a variety of methods, the most common being batteries.

 Most have electric motors driving propellers or turbines.

 Crewed flights in an electrically powered airship go back to the 19th century, and to 1917 for a tethered helicopter.

 Electrically powered model aircraft have been flown at least since 1957, preceding the small unmanned aerial vehicles (UAV) or drones used today.
 Small UAS could be used for parcel deliveries, and larger ones for long-endurance applications: aerial imagery, surveillance, telecommunications.

 The first crewed free flight by an electrically powered aeroplane, the MB-E1, was made in 1973, and most crewed electric aircraft today are still only experimental prototypes.

-The world's first serially produced self-launching, manned electric aircraft with EASA type certification since 2006 and a patented wing-integrated battery system, the Lange E1 Antares, completed its maiden flight in 1999; since 2004, more than 100 aircraft of this type have been delivered, totalling more than 165,000 electric flight hours to date (until 2022).
+The world's first serially produced self-launching, manned electric aircraft with EASA type certification since 2006 and a patented wing-integrated battery system, the Lange E1 Antares, completed its maiden flight in 1999.
+Since 2004, more than 100 aircraft of this type have been delivered, totalling more than 165,000 electric flight hours to date (until 2022).

 Between 2015 and 2016, Solar Impulse 2 completed a circumnavigation of the Earth using solar power.

 Electric VTOL aircraft or personal air vehicles are being considered for urban air mobility.

 Electric commercial airliners could lower operating costs.

 History

 By May 2018 almost 100 electric aircraft were known to be under development.

 This was up from 70 the previous year and included 60% from startups, 32% from aerospace incumbents, half of them major OEMs and 8% from academic, government organizations and non-aerospace companies, mainly from Europe (45%) and the U.S. (40%).
 Mostly urban air taxis (50%) and general aviation aircraft (47%), a majority are battery-powered (73%), while some are hybrid-electric (31%), most of these being larger airliners.

 By May 2019, the number of known electric aircraft development programmes was closer to 170, with a majority of them aimed at the urban air taxi role.

 By 2022, about 100 electric aircraft designs were under development worldwide.

 By 2023, the number of sustainable aircraft concepts under development (not only electric) was estimated at up to 700.

 Airships

 The use of electricity for aircraft propulsion was first experimented with during the development of the airship in the latter part of the nineteenth century.
 On 8 October 1883, Gaston Tissandier flew the first electrically powered airship.
 The following year, Charles Renard and Arthur Krebs flew La France with a more powerful motor.
 Even with the lifting capacity of an airship, the heavy accumulators needed to store the electricity severely limited the speed and range of such early airships.

-Fully electric airships are expected to be available again by the 2030s.
+Fully electric airships are expected to be available by the 2030s.